MartinThoma/MartinThoma.github.io/_posts/2015-01-18-analyzing-pypi-metadata.md

 * [Why are some packages on pypi.python.org/simple, but have no page?](http://stackoverflow.com/q/28010799/562769)
 * [How can I find out when the last interaction on PyPI happened for a given package?](http://www.quora.com/How-can-I-find-out-when-the-last-interaction-on-PyPI-happened-for-a-given-package)
 * [What is cheesecake_code_kwalitee_id on PyPI good for?](http://www.quora.com/What-is-cheesecake_code_kwalitee_id-on-PyPI-good-for)

+## Further Ideas

+* **Build a dependency graph**: Some of the code was already written.
+However, one has to download about 25&nbsp;GB of data, extract it and run over those files.
+This is quite a bit of work.
+* Analyze package quality
+    * Missing requirements
+    * Missing metadata / description
+    * Missing documentation
+    * PEP8
+    * Code duplication
+* Malicious package search:
+   * Check which package names are prefixes of other package names.
+   * Find packages which upload data (dropbox?)
+   * Find pacakges which remove data from your file system